whitneyburton/portfolios/students/alex_tideman/20151119-alex_tideman-m4.markdown

 In this two-week long project Adam and I recreated the classic arcade game Asteroids using only pure Javascript.
 We incorporated both object-model and functional programming styles to create drift physics, AI for shooting aliens, collision detection and increased difficulty.
-Definitly the most fun project I've participated in and the one I'm most proud of.
+Definitely the most fun project I've participated in and the one I'm most proud of.

 It was evaluated by Tess with the following results: